Stephen Hihetah

-Stephen "Fane" Hihetah (born 23 September 1991), is an English born Romanian rugby union player who plays as a winger for National League 2 North club Hull RUFC and the Romania national rugby 7`s team.
+Stephen Hihetah (born 23 September 1991), is an English born Romanian rugby union player who plays as a winger for National League 2 North club Hull RUFC and the Romania national rugby 7's team.

-Born in London Borough of Brent, England to a Romanian mother and Ghanaian father, Hihetah made his debut for Romania on 16 June 2013 against Italy A, in a 26-13 win that decided the 2013 IRB Nations Cup title.
+Born in London Borough of Brent, England to a Romanian mother and Ghanaian father, Hihetah made his debut for Romania on 16 June 2013 against Italy A, in a 26–13 win that decided the 2013 IRB Nations Cup title.
 He holds dual nationality with Romania and England.

 In December 2019, he was banned from all sport for four years – from 12 June 2019 until 11 June 2023 after failing a drugs test.
-Hihetah was initially charged with a breach of World Rugby regulation 21.2.1: “Presence of a prohibited substance or its metabolites or markers in a player’s sample.”.
+Hihetah was initially charged with a breach of World Rugby regulation 21.2.1: "Presence of a prohibited substance or its metabolites or markers in a player’s sample"..
 Hihetah provided a urine sample following a training session on 21 February 2019, which were positive for the prohibited substances Stanozolol metabolites, Metandienone metabolite and Tamoxifen metabolite.